hashicorp/terraform-provider-azurerm/website/docs/r/new_relic_tag_rule.html.markdown

 The following arguments are supported:

-* `monitor_id` - (Required) Specifies the monitor ID of the Azure Native New Relic Tag Rule.
+* `monitor_id` - (Required) Specifies the ID of the New Relic Monitor this Tag Rule should be created within.
 Changing this forces a new Azure Native New Relic Tag Rule to be created.

-* `aad_log_enabled` - (Optional) Whether AAD logs should be sent for the Monitor resource.
+* `azure_active_directory_log_enabled` - (Optional) Whether Azure Active Directory logs should be sent for the Monitor resource.
 Defaults to `false`.

 * `activity_log_enabled` - (Optional) Whether activity logs from Azure resources should be sent for the Monitor resource.
 Defaults to `false`.